ricklove/GreekBibleApp/www/Notes/WorkHours.md

 - Publish to Google Play

+#### Completed

+- Created a signing key and built a release build on PhoneGapBuild

+### V1.0 H6 (1st 30 Min)

+#### What is the most important thing to do?

+- Publish to Google Play
+	- Upload apk to Google Play
+	- Finish completing the Distribution agreements
+	- Hit Publish!
+	- Celebrate!

 ### NEXT

+- Confirm app submission to Google Play

 - Submit to InMobi Publish
+- Confirm app submission to InMobi

 - Create Blog Post
+- Update GitHub Readme info
+- Update My Profile on Careers 2.0

 - Submit to Windows Store
 - Submit to Apple Store